moorepants/anaconda-dee-config/README.md

 package to the `construct.yaml` file.
 Make sure to submit a merge request here months before the freeze deadline for the new academic year.

+The package I need is missing from Conda Forge and adding it is beyond my skills.

+> Open an issue here and we will coach and help you get the package built on Conda Forge.

 Is it possible to have different conda environments other than the base environment?